k2view-academy/K2View-Academy/articles/04_fabric_studio/01_UI_components_and_menus.md

     * Functions.
     * Java, Java files and resource files.
     * Translations.
-* _References_, reference information that may be used throughout the instance.
+* References, reference information that may be used throughout the instance.
 * Web Services, a collection of all functions that are defined as Web Services for this Project.
 * [Logical Units](https://github.com/k2view-academy/K2View-Academy/blob/master/articles/03_logical_units/01_LU_overview.md), a collection of all Logical Units defined in the Project.